Celebrity Fans Celebrate The Philadelphia Eagles First-Ever Super Bowl Win

 Actor Bradley Cooper, who grew up in the Philadelphia suburbs of Rydal and Jenkintown, was caught on camera numerous times making animated faces while housed in a cozy box seat alongside Eagles owner Jeffrey Lurie.
 In 2012, Cooper famously returned to his hometown to film the Oscar-nominated film The Silver Linings Playbook, where his character, Pat Solitano, was also an Eagles fan, but the real Bradley Cooper proved to be a way better Philly fanatic.

 Bradley Cooper made headlines for his good time at the Super Bowl where he was caught on video doing his best imitation of a flying eagle.
-Cooper called out “Fly Eagles Fly” as he waved his arms in celebration of the Philadlephia Eagles and their great game.
+Cooper called out “Fly Eagles Fly” as he waved his arms in celebration of the Philadelphia Eagles and their great game.

 Bradley Cooper#FlyEaglesFly pic.twitter.com/XEHUWAuqy9